MyRandomShit/tech-progression/reference_materials/README.md

 15. [Occupation Evolution](./15_occupation_evolution.md) - The complete transformation from traditional jobs to fluid contributions, tracking what disappeared, what emerged, and how work became purposeful existence
 16. [Interface and Information](./16_interface_and_information.md) - The evolution from screens to neural interfaces, the solution to misinformation, and how we consume information and entertainment in the post-truth era
 17. [Corporate Evolution](./17_corporate_evolution.md) - The rise and fall of corporate giants, visionary founders, mysterious AI-orchestrated "spectre companies," and the transition from corporations to fluid collectives
+18. [Weapons and Warfare](./18_weapons_warfare.md) - How guns became obsolete, the rise of autonomous drones, nano-weapons terror, consciousness warfare, and why AI now controls all ultimate weapons

 ---